fladd/ScanSessionTool/paper/paper.md

 # Summary

-Scan Session Tool is a cross-platform (Windows, MacOS, Linux) graphical application for standardized real-time documentation of (functional) Magnetic Resonance Imaging (MRI) scan sessions and automatized archiving of the collected (raw) data.
-The software allows session information (i.e. metadata, project- and subject-specific notes/documents, as well as a detailed log of acquired MRI measurements) to be entered in a fast and convenient way during a session (see also \autoref{fig:Figure1}) and to be saved into a human- and machine-readable protocol file (in YAML format) that facilitates both sharing with other researchers and integration into automatized procedures.
+Scan Session Tool is a cross-platform (Windows, MacOS, Linux) graphical application for standardised real-time documentation of (functional) Magnetic Resonance Imaging (MRI) scan sessions and automatised archiving of the collected (raw) data.
+The software allows session information (i.e. metadata, project- and subject-specific notes/documents, as well as a detailed log of acquired MRI measurements) to be entered in a fast and convenient way during a session (see also \autoref{fig:Figure1}) and to be saved into a human- and machine-readable protocol file (in YAML format) that facilitates both sharing with other researchers and integration into automatised procedures.
-Scan Session Tool can furthermore use this scan session documentation itself to automatically organize the raw data (i.e. DICOM images) of all acquired measurements, as well as any related logfiles (e.g. stimulation protocols, response time recordings, etc.) into a unified hierarchical folder structure for archiving purposes (see also \autoref{fig:Figure2}).
+Scan Session Tool can furthermore use this scan session documentation itself to automatically organise the raw data (i.e. DICOM images) of all acquired measurements, as well as any related logfiles (e.g. stimulation protocols, response time recordings, etc.) into a unified hierarchical folder structure for archiving purposes (see also \autoref{fig:Figure2}).